Detection of a universal core-halo transition in dwarf galaxies as predicted by Bose-Einstein dark matter: The Wave Dark Matter Halo

 and:

-More in detail, the scale radius of the solitonic solution, which represents the ground state of the Schrodinger-Poisson equation, is related to size to the halo through the uncertainty principle.
-From cosmological simulations, the latter is found to hold non-locally, relating a local property with a global one (for more details we refer to (Schive et al. 2014b).
+In detail, the scale radius of the solitonic solution, which represents the ground state of the Schrodinger-Poisson equation, is related to size to the halo through the uncertainty principle.
+From cosmological simulations, the latter is found to hold non-locally, relating a local property with a global one (for more details we refer to \cite{Schive:20142}).